bouc1620/gamepad-rxjs/README.md

     console.log(`Player 2 rotated the left joystick ${motion}.`);
   });

-// since all other observables are event based and will emit only once a button is pressed
+// since all the other observables will emit only once a button is pressed or once
-// or once a joystick angle has changed, you can use this observable which polls the Gamepad's
+// a joystick angle has changed, you can use this observable which polls the gamepad's
 // state every 15ms to obtain the gamepad's current state player1.gamepadEvent$
   .pipe(throttle(() => interval(5000)))